Software-Research-Lab/inference-root-derivative-noun/README.md

 > input: war is destruction\
 > input: war is game

-At first glance, it is a neutral definition of the word "war", in another context may have a different meaning, but for the correct conclusion, it is undesirable to associate positive objects with negative ones:
+At first glance, it is a neutral definition of the word "war is game", in another context may have a different meaning, but for the correct conclusion, it is undesirable to associate positive objects with negative ones:

 > input: destruction\
 > output: destruction is violence